cduruk/old.cduruk.github.com/_posts/2011-06-19-nodelists-and-arrays-in-javascript.md

           [native code]
       }"
 {% endhighlight %}

+This is a good start but however there's a slight issue with that code that [James-David Dalton](http://twitter.com/jdalton/) pointed out.
+It's possible for a NodeList to have an element in it that has the id `length`.
+In that case, the expression `myList.length` would no longer be an integer but the element with the id `length` itself.
+Nevertheless, this is easy to fix.

+{% highlight javascript %}
+    > var node, i = -1, myIEArray = [];
+      undefined
+    > var myList = document.querySelectorAll('.story-item');
+      undefined
+    > while (node = myList[++i]) { myIEArray[i] = node; }
+      <div class=​"story-item">​…​</div>​
+{% endhighlight %}

+This code involves a bit more trickery.
+In essence, we are again looping over the elements in the `myList` NodeList but making sure that a given index is not `undefined` which is false in JavaScript.
+The reason we initialize our index variable `i` to -1 is that we increment the index before we actually try to access the `i`th index.
+So if we were to set the `i` to 0 instead of -1, we would both miss the first element in the MyList NodeList and also start setting the elements in the `myIEArray` from its 1st index, leaving `myIEArray[0]` undefined.

 There you have it, for real this time, a real array from your NodeList.